david-dick/firefox-marionette/README.md

 - seer - this option is switched off "0" by default.
 When it is switched on "1", it will activate the various speculative and pre-fetch options for firefox.
 NOTE: that this option only works when profile\_name/profile is not specified.
 - sleep\_time\_in\_ms - the amount of time (in milliseconds) that this module should sleep when unsuccessfully calling the subroutine provided to the [await](https://metacpan.org/pod/Firefox::Marionette#await) or [bye](https://metacpan.org/pod/Firefox::Marionette#bye) methods.
 This defaults to "1" millisecond.
 - survive - if this is set to a true value, firefox will not automatically exit when the object goes out of scope.
 See the reconnect parameter for an experimental technique for reconnecting.
-- trust - give a path to a [root certificate](https://en.wikipedia.org/wiki/Root_certificate) that will be trusted for this session.
-The certificate will be imported by the [NSS certutil](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/tools/NSS_Tools_certutil) binary.
-If this binary does not exist in the [PATH](https://en.wikipedia.org/wiki/PATH_\(variable\)), an exception will be thrown.
-For Linux/BSD systems, [NSS certutil](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/tools/NSS_Tools_certutil) should be available via your package manager.
-For OS X and Windows based platforms, it will be more difficult.
+- trust - give a path to a [root certificate](https://en.wikipedia.org/wiki/Root_certificate) encoded as a [PEM encoded X.509 certificate](https://datatracker.ietf.org/doc/html/rfc7468#section-5) that will be trusted for this session.
 - timeouts - a shortcut to allow directly providing a [timeout](https://metacpan.org/pod/Firefox::Marionette::Timeout) object, instead of needing to use timeouts from the capabilities parameter.
 Overrides the timeouts provided (if any) in the capabilities parameter.
 - port - if the "host" parameter is also set, use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox with the specified user.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](https://metacpan.org/pod/Firefox::Marionette#REMOTE-AUTOMATION-OF-FIREFOX-VIA-SSH).
 - visible - should firefox be visible on the desktop.
 This defaults to "0".